 LiDAR scanning equipment to determine tree or building heights, foliage health, or explore oil and gas reserves.

-An array of optical and acoustic sensors to collect traffic data
+Multiple types of optical and acoustic sensors to collect traffic data

 Frequently Asked Questions

 Q1.
 What sort of rules and regulations are out there for drones?

 - The FAA currently regulates UAS (aka small drones) through their Part 107 ruleset.
 Details can be found at https://www.faa.gov/uas/

 Q2.
 Why would I use Minerfly if I can just go buy my own drone and fly it whenever I want?